pablodecm/phd_thesis/src/101_chapter_1.md

-* **unexplained matter-antimatter asymmetry**: as discussed in Section [-@sec:standard_model], each matter particle in the Standard Model has an anti-matter parner that is identical but with opposite quantum numbers.
-Because pair creation and anhilation processes are symmetric, but our univese is manifestly dominated by what we refer as matter, some asymmetric interaction proceses ought to exist.
+* **unexplained matter-antimatter asymmetry**: as discussed in Section [-@sec:standard_model], each matter particle in the Standard Model has an anti-matter partner that is identical but with opposite quantum numbers.
+Because pair creation and annihilation processes are symmetric, but our universe is manifestly dominated by what we refer as matter, some asymmetric interaction processes ought to exist.
 Within the SM, some electroweak processes are known to violate CP-symmetry and potentially explain a small part of the observed matter-antimatter asymmetry.
-New unkwnown CP-symmetry processes, potentially through interactions not included in the SM, are needed to resolve the mentioned disparity.
+New unknown CP-symmetry processes, potentially through interactions not included in the SM, are needed to resolve the mentioned disparity.

-* **origin of neutrino masses**: the Standard Model was developed assumming that neutrinos were massless, yet is currenly well-stablished that neutrinos oscillate between different flavour states [cite], implying that flavour states are mixing and hence that neutrino masses are very small but different from zero .
+* **origin of neutrino masses**: the Standard Model was developed assuming that neutrinos were massless, yet is currently well-stablished that neutrinos oscillate between different flavour states [cite], implying that flavour states are mixing and hence that neutrino masses are very small but different from zero .